cstitches/scrimba-js-passenger-app/README.md

-First project in the Scrimba Learn Javascript tutorial.
+First project in Scrimba's JavaScript Programming tutorial through freeCodeCamp.

 Made a passenger counter app, which features a counter and save function with relevant informational displays to the user.